top of page

-I have done a great deal of travel via road trips and air flights from Palm Springs.
-After observing my emotions the day after a trip, I have concluded and verified that travel fog is real with the help of friends.
+I have traveled extensively via road trips and air flights from Palm Springs.
+After observing my emotions the day after a trip, I have concluded and verified, with the help of friends, that travel fog is real.

 Jetlag